 elastic hair tie

 pattern - you can download the PDF of the pattern here.
-It’s three pages, which have to be printed and taped together – you should end up with four pattern pieces.
-The measurements are written on each piece so you can verify the size printed correctly.
+It's three pages, with four pattern pieces.
+The largest body piece has to be assembled.

 - The fabric measurement is if all the pieces are cut from the same fabric.
 I would sooner stick a fork in my eye than miss an opportunity to mix fabrics, so you'll need smaller pieces of two or three fabrics if you feel the same.
 In the photos below I used a different color for each piece to make the tutorial clearer.